Maintain File Ownership & Privileges When Copying With Duplicate Exactly in Mac OS X

 Modern versions of Mac OS X include a nice new ability to be able to duplicate and paste files exactly.
 Basically this means that if a file is owned by another user, Duplicate Exactly and Paste Exactly will preserve the files original ownership and permissions, rather than copy the file with the current user becoming the new owner.

-Using Duplicate Exactly
+Using Duplicate Exactly on Mac